Chapter 2 ‘Lost Spring’ by Anees Jung- Summary, Theme, Character Sketch, Textbook Questions and Extra Questions.

 - Despite his aspirations, Mukesh is still a product of his environment, influenced by the poverty and limitations imposed by his family’s circumstances.

-These characters collectively illustrate the themes of poverty, exploitation, resilience, and the pursuit of dreams amidst adversity portrayed in “Lost Spring.”
+The characters from the excerpt collectively illustrate the themes of poverty, exploitation, resilience, and the pursuit of dreams amidst adversity portrayed in “Lost Spring.”

 Textbook Questions/Answers “Lost Spring”: